willbara/SShare/README.md

 # Secure Share

-Secure Share is a command-line tool for encrypting and securely sharing files over the internet.
+Secure Share is a command-line tool for encrypting and sharing files over the internet.
 It uses AES encryption to protect your files and provides simple file transfer over networks.
+This is mostly a proof of concept/learning sockets, as port-forwarding is needed for this method.

 ![Screenshot](screenshot.png)